 I’ve never shared this before, but one of the tools we use in our own marriage financial planning is what I like to call the annual State of Our Financial Union date night.

-Today I want to go through how we turn this “address” into an actual date night, what we cover, and how to set up your own.
+Today I want to go through how we turn this “address” into an actual date night, what we cover, and how to set up your own (fabulous for people who have been married for years — like us — or great financial planning for newly married couples!).

 But first up?
 Let me give this at home date night some context by giving you two pieces of solid financial advice for married couples.